 The inside of the vagina is like a long tube with folded areas that can expand and contract.
-Some doctors compare this characteristic to an accordion.

 Their vagina can seem wider or looser following childbirth.
 This is because the vaginal tissues expand to make room for a baby to pass down the birth canal.
 The vagina may resume its pre-pregnancy size, or it may remain slightly widened.

 Most studies on vaginal anatomy focus on females who are white.
 There can be, however, additional internal and external

 The hymen is a thin membrane that, in most females,

 Hymens vary greatly in shape and elasticity, and they can also change with age or during pregnancy.